OlekRaymond/CppUnit2Gtest/README.md

 # CppUnit to Gtest

-A C++ adapter library that allows CppUnit tests to run with Google Test (gtest) without requiring complete test rewrites.
+A C++ adapter library that allows CppUnit tests to run as if Google Tests (gtests) without requiring any test rewrites.

 ## Quick Start